-By adopting the IDS standard and leveraging synergies with other pioneering initiatives like Gaia-X6, FIWARE7, SITRA8, MyData9, and others, secure data spaces become a reality.
-Since data spaces combine technical, organizational, and legal complexities, the IDS standard addresses technical, operational, and legal agreements in data spaces10.
-The standard relies on the IDS RAM11, which provides guidelines for data sharing and adds features, such as identity management, communication security, usage control, and others.
-Details on the system architecture can be found in the IDS RAM subsection 3.5.212.
-The IDS Connector is defined in DIN SPEC 27070 as part of the German standardization work.
-The concepts of data spaces and data connector in a special way become more and more subject to international standardization in ISO/IEC, CEN/CENELEC, IEEE and W3C.
+The IDS standard addresses technical, operational, and legal agreements in data spaces, which combine technical, organizational, and legal complexities.
+It provides guidelines for data sharing and adds features such as identity management, communication security, and usage control.
+The IDS Connector is defined in DIN SPEC 27070 as part of the German standardization work and subject to international standardization in ISO/IEC, CEN/CENELEC, IEEE, and W3C.

-To prove compliance with these requirements the IDS Certification13 was launched at the Hannover Fair in 2022.
-The certification offers different trust and assurance levels for both - connectors and operational environments.
-Some connectors are labelled as 'IDS-Ready' meaning they successfully underwent a pre-certification, a third-party assessment to prepare for certification.
+To prove compliance with these requirements the IDS Certification was launched in 2022, offering different trust and assurance levels for both connectors and operational environments.
+Some connectors are labelled as 'IDS-Ready' indicating they successfully underwent a pre-certification, a third-party assessment to prepare for certification.

 Implementations of data connectors based on the IDS Standard can be found as closedsource software and as open-source software.
-Regarding the latter, IDSA has come up an IDS Graduation Scheme14 which provides a set of rules, processes, and criteria to manage these open-source implementations on the IDSA GitHub15.
+Regarding the latter, The IDSA has developed the IDS Graduation Scheme, which provides a set of rules, processes, and criteria to manage these open-source implementations on the IDSA GitHub.